mayankshouche/DSLabFinalProject/index.md

 ## Overview

 Our team used political tweet datasets, election tweet datasets, and Twitter feeds for well known politicians to gain insights from the areas we wanted to explore.
 Our very first version of the dataset was made of tweets from hand selected Democrats and Republicans on Twitter that we would mine from election datasets.
 However, as we went further in the project, we were introduced better APIs and archives that allowed us to get more structured data.
-As most of the Twitter contain the IDs and omit the other information for privacy purposes, we were required to use the Twitter API in conjunction with Hydrator to retrieve the full tweet.
+As most of the datasets of tweets contain the IDs and omit the other information for privacy purposes, we were required to use the Twitter API in conjunction with Hydrator to retrieve the full tweet.

 ## Dataset for 2020 Election Tweets

-Our very first dataset was nearly 2000 tweets that we extracted from the IEEE 2020 political election dataset, which can be found here <a href =https://ieee-dataport.org/open-access/usa-nov2020-election-20-mil-tweets-sentiment-and-party-name-labels-dataset.>here</a> We indexed each of our hand selected users' ids into the dataset to get tweets from the users.
+Our very first dataset was nearly 2000 tweets that we extracted from the [IEEE 2020 political election dataset](https://ieee-dataport.org/open-access/usa-nov2020-election-20-mil-tweets-sentiment-and-party-name-labels-dataset).
+We indexed each of our hand selected users' ids into the dataset to get tweets from the users.
 We then hydrated the tweets using Hydrator to create our final dataset.

 ## Dataset for 2020 Tweets from Congressional Entities

 We relied on Twitter feed archives for committees, caucuses, parties, and members of Congress to form our 2020 political tweets dataset.
 We then were able to add a party label to the each of the tweets based on the political leaning of the respective committee, caucus, party, or member.
-This allowed us to find a labeled dataset of political Tweets from the year of 2020 of size 500,000, which allowed us to try more complex models to solve party classification from tweets.
+This allowed us to find a labeled dataset of political Tweets from the year of 2020 of size 500,000, which then allowed us to try more complex models to solve party classification from tweets.

-We got the archives of all political tweets from this <a href=https://github.com/alexlitel/congresstweets/tree/master/data> link </a>., which has all tweets by date in JSON format.
+We got the archives of all political tweets from [this GitHub repository](href=https://github.com/alexlitel/congresstweets/tree/master/data), which has all tweets by date in JSON format.
 We got the twitter information and party leaning of each of the political members from this <a href=https://alexlitel.github.io/congresstweets/>link</a>, in JSON format.
 We then combined the two to create a dataset that has each labled by party of either Democrat or Reublican.
+Our final dataset had a column for the tweet text, including hashtags as well as mentions, and the political affiliation of the user who tweeted the tweet.
+This large text corpus of 500,000 political tweets all from the year 2020 enabled us to try classifying what party a tweet leans more towards as well as to look at the most important issues addressed in political tweets.

 # Topic Modeling of Election Tweets